MASS TORTS [2026]

 What Are Mass Torts?

-Mass torts refers to legal actions that involves a large number of plaintiffs who have suffered similar injuries or damages as a result of the actions or negligence of a single defendant or group of defendants.
+Mass torts refers to legal actions that involve a large number of plaintiffs who have suffered similar injuries or damages as a result of the actions or negligence of a single defendant or group of defendants.
 Unlike a class action lawsuit, where a large group of people are represented by one or a few individuals, mass tort cases treat each plaintiff as an individual case.

 This means that each plaintiff has their own separate claim, but the cases are consolidated for purposes of efficiency and convenience.
 Mass torts are often filed against pharmaceutical companies, manufacturers of defective products such as in the Takata Airbag Recall, Dexcom Lawsuit, GM Transmission Lawsuit, or entities responsible for environmental disasters.
 Each mass tort situation can vary significantly based on circumstances and the defendants involved.